thobauma/AADefDINO/README.md

 - [ ] Prepare diagram for the ensemble defense for better understanding
 - [ ] In 4.3 we say "Instead of making use of a voting mechanism", why don't we do it?
 Why our approach is better?
 Shall we try and compare?
 - [ ] In 4.3, why does FGSM yield the best result if it is the most simple attack?
 Maybe because samples get further from the distribution?
+- [ ] Include the perturbation of attention maps to improve the analysis we do.

 # Feedback on project condensed